fbpx

 Skip to content

-Data Privacy Double Agents – Can We Trust OneRep, HelloPrivacy, DataSeal and BrandYourself?
+Data Privacy Double Agents – Can We Trust Onerep, HelloPrivacy, DataSeal and BrandYourself?

 OneRep HelloPrivacy DataSeal and BrandYourself

-Beware of “Double Agents” in the Data Privacy industry
+Beware of “Double Agents” in the Data Privacy Industry

 Notorious Data Brokers ThatsThem and PeopleFinders Both Redirect to HelloPrivacy and BrandYourself for Affiliate Partnerships

-OneRep offers Data Removal Services… with a Catch
+Onerep offers Data Removal Services… with a Catch

-OneRep was founded in Belarus in 2015 by an opaque ownership group that has been linked operationally to the people search site data broker Nuwber.
-From 2015 to 2018 OneRep with no discernible legal presence in the United States was selling privacy services to customers in the United States.
-In 2018, OneRep utilized International Legal Counsels PC to create an LLC in Virginia, which they now claim as their headquarters.
-A lot of OneRep’s business comes from their extensive affiliate partnerships with, get this, other data brokers.
-For example, if you opt out of the data broker ClustrMaps, ClustrMaps will push you to a OneRep affiliate partner link encouraging you to sign up for a OneRep privacy plan so they can both generate a sale from a user in the midst of submitting opt outs. i.e. if you click through the link and sign up with OneRep, you’re indirectly paying the data broker ClustrMaps money to opt out!
-Here’s a screenshot of the data broker ClustrMaps directing you to their affiliate partner and “privacy” company OneRep after your opt out is complete.
+A lot of Onerep’s business comes from their extensive affiliate partnerships with, get this, other data brokers.
+For example, if you opt-out of the data broker ClustrMaps or Nuwber, they will push you to a Onerep affiliate partner link encouraging you to sign up for a Onerep privacy plan so they can both generate a sale from a user in the midst of submitting opt-outs.
+In other words, if you click through the link and sign up with Onerep, you’re indirectly paying the data broker ClustrMaps money to opt-out.
+Here’s a screenshot of the data broker ClustrMaps directing you to their affiliate partner and “privacy” company Onerep after your opt-out is complete.

 Screenshot of ClustrMaps (a data broker) that shows their affiliate partnership program with OneRep (a data broker removal service)

-PrivacyDuck Raised Concerns About OneRep Connecting them Operationally to the Data Broker Nuwber Starting in 2016
+PrivacyDuck Raised Concerns About Onerep Connecting Them Operationally to the Data Broker Nuwber Starting in 2016

 https://www.youtube.com/watch?v=faTP4DaT0_w